- Many cat breeds have pheomelanin pigment balance that gives them a red, orange, or yellow hue. But there is no solid red cat breed.

 There is no such thing as a solid red cat breed, although some ginger cats express these patterns in ways that look solid for all practical purposes.
 Many different breeds can have pheomelanin pigment balance that allows them to appear red, orange, or yellow — but these circumstances are likelier in some breeds than others.
 These are the eight most prominent cat breeds along with suggested red cat names for them.

 The distinctive similarity between Abyssinians and the cats that appear alongside ancient Egyptian royalty is not a coincidence.
-This breed is one of the oldest in the world, and the consistency of its breeding over thousands of years means that it’s possibly the closest living and domesticated relative of the African wildcat which is itself the descendant of every domesticated cat breed.
+This breed is one of the oldest in the world, and the consistency of its breeding over thousands of years means that it’s possibly the closest living and domesticated relative of the African wildcat which is itself the ancestor of every domesticated cat breed.
 Their powerful musculature and wild features might suggest a halfway feral feline, but Abyssinians are praised for their sociability.
 The average Abyssinian gets along well with both people and other pets, although their prodigious curiosity and active bodies can require some consideration.
 Two of the four coat colors recognized by the CFA — ruddy, and cinnamon — appear red to varying degrees.

 Suggested Red Cat Name: Paprika